Interesting that things were the same 47 years ago.

 Freakin’ hilarious!!

-Hazelnut King over 1 year ago
+Hazelnut King almost 2 years ago

 Poor Marcie got such a raw deal in Peanuts.
 She’s a far more interesting character than Peppermint Patty.
 I wish that Schulz had done something more with her than used her merely as Patty’s sattelite – what a waste of a fantastic character.
 She deserved strips and story arcs of her own with no Peppermint Patty in sight.